frida/frida-website/_i18n/en/_docs/javascript-api.md

     through a `types` key, or through the `retType` and `argTypes` keys.
 See [`ObjC.registerClass()`](#objc-registerclass) for details.

+    Note that if an existing block lacks signature metadata, you may call `declare(signature)`, where `signature` is an object with either a `types` key, or `retType` and `argTypes` keys, as described above.

     You may also provide an `options` object with the same options as supported by **[NativeFunction](#nativefunction)**, e.g. to pass `traps: 'all'` in order to [`Stalker.follow()`](#stalker-follow) the execution when calling the block.